This week is huge..

 -Winnie the Pooh

 There's a child like gratitude that comes from having the presence of mind to stop and find the wonder in something simple.
 That's what I hope for you today dear readers, that you manage to find a moment of pure joy and excitement in something small.
+My first cup of English Breakfast tea with milk.
+Today I savored that pre sip moment just a little longer than usual.

-x have a chirpy day my loves x
+Thanks for the reminder Pooh :)x have a chirpy day my loves x

 ~t